What Is Insulin Resistance?

 Insulin resistance and obesity tend to go hand-in-hand.
 So doctors might order more tests to look for other weight-related problems, like fatty liver, PCOS, and sleep apnea.

 How Is Insulin Resistance Treated?

 Insulin resistance is treated with positive lifestyle changes.
-Weight loss can bring big gains in blood sugar, lipids, and blood pressure.
+Weight loss can lead to big improvements in blood sugar, lipids (cholesterol level), and blood pressure.
+Exercise (and regular physical activity) is especially helpful.
 In kids who are still growing, slowing the rate of weight gain or keeping a healthy weight also will help.

 Families can work with their health care provider, a dietitian, or a weight management program to build healthy habits.
 These might include:

 - limiting junk food and sugary beverages

 Sometimes, insulin resistance and other problems don't get better with lifestyle changes alone.
 Some kids may need medicines that increase insulin sensitivity as well as treatment for other conditions, like high blood pressure.
 For some teens with insulin resistance and severe obesity, doctors may recommend weight loss surgery.